ta9ay/portfolio/README.md

 # Data Science and Analytics Portfolio

 ## Overview
 This is a collection of all the projects I've worked on related to data analysis, data science, and machine learning.
 I'm an aspiring data analyst/ scientist, and I've always felt that personally I learn best through practical experience.
-This repository is a journal of the progress I've made through the years on my journey of exploring this field.
+This repository is a journal of the progress I've made through the years on my journey of exploring this field.<br>
-It's still a work in progress as I'll keep updating it with new projects, and old projects that I haven't documented just yet.
+<b>It's still a work in progress as I'll keep updating it with new projects, and old projects that I haven't documented just yet.<b>

 ## [NYC Taxi analysis](https://github.com/ta9ay/NYC-taxi-analysis)